readysettech/readyset/README.md

-# distributary-ui
+# Noria web UI
-Web UI for distributary clusters
+This repository contains the web UI for [Noria](https://github.com/mit-pdos/noria) servers.
+You connect it to a running Noria deployment by pointing the web UI at the Noria controller's _external port_.

 ### Requirements
 Python and a recent version of Pystache.